Risks and Consequences of Deferred Maintenance

 - Cost of emergency repairs/responses versus planning for replacement – Planning for replacement allows you to select the best time; one that minimizes impacts on the rest of the operations rather than having to respond when your equipment fails.
 If there is no plan for replacement, other processes can be impacted that can drive up efforts and costs needed to fix the situation.
 Planning also allows you to choose a better piece of equipment that may save you energy, consumables, or labor in the long run.
 Emergency replacements tend to replace like-for-like solutions and don’t allow enough time to consider long-term planning and explore other more efficient solutions.

 - Environmental risks and considerations – If an equipment failure causes a spill of some kind, there may be environmental damage, which can add time, effort, and unexpected costs to mitigate.

 Environmental Health and Safety Impacts

-- Public health risks and considerations – Failure of critical systems can also put the public’s health at risk, whether it be improperly treated drinking water or a release of untreated wastewater into a stream.
+- Public health risks and considerations – Failure of critical systems can also put the public’s health at risk, whether improperly treated drinking water or a release of untreated wastewater into a stream.

 - Loss of public trust – If the equipment failure leads to service interruptions to the public or environmental damages, the public may lose trust in your utility and the services you provide.
 It will take time, an overabundance of good communication, and years of service without trouble to regain this trust.
 This loss of public trust may also lead to a high volume of angry calls to your staff, excessive and unnecessary scrutiny of future operations and decisions, staff turnover, and even lawsuits.
-While it is difficult to estimate a dollar amount for loss of public trust, it is a real risk that can be avoided with a solid plan in place.
+While it is difficult to estimate a dollar amount for a loss of public trust, a real risk can be avoided with a solid plan in place.

 Maintenance Planning Resources